ismaillowkey/whatsapp-multidevice-mqtt/README.md

-# Example Whatsapp API multi device(beta) and mqtt
+# Example Whatsapp API multi device(new) and mqtt

-This repository is example from whatsapp-api from [adiwajshing/Baileys](https://github.com/adiwajshing/Baileys/tree/multi-device)
-This example get chat from whatsapp and publish to mqtt and then you can publish message to spesific number whatsapp from mqtt (eg. send message whatsapp from arduino/ESP/PLC,SCADA)
+This repository is example from whatsapp-api from [adiwajshing/Baileys](https://github.com/adiwajshing/Baileys/tree/master) This example get chat from whatsapp and publish to mqtt and then you can publish message to spesific number whatsapp from mqtt (eg. send message whatsapp from arduino/ESP/PLC,SCADA)

 ## Requirement